Policies and Bylaws

 Students, of their own volition, are free to organize such events outside the aegis of Science Atlantic.
 Any student and/or Science Atlantic member choosing to attend such a student-organized activity is advised that he/she does so at his/her personal discretion, not under the umbrella of Science Atlantic.

-By establishing a policy of diversity for our conference speakers, we hope to inspire all young scientists to pursue STEM research and careers.
+By establishing a policy of diversity and inclusion, we hope to inspire all young scientists to pursue STEM (Science, Technology, Engineering, and Mathematics) research and careers.

 What is a Science Atlantic document?